HITECHCRIME/HC_SG198_XXX/README.md

 Feign on, reign's on
 All the things you sought
-Turn to naught for the better, be good, bellow tell the truth about what you're not accepting for the world's views
+Turn to naught for the better, be(ing) good, bellow tell the truth about what you're not accepting for the world's views